 • Type of clay: Air dry clay

-• Kit includes: Clay, rolling pin, wooden board, potters pin tool, ribbon tool, wire cutter tool, scraper tool, smoother tool, rib tool, paint brush, sponge, water container, sandpaper, 22-page instruction booklet
+• Kit includes: Clay, rolling pin, wooden board, potters pin tool, ribbon tool, wire cutter tool, scraper tool, smoother tool, rib tool, paintbrush, sponge, water container, sandpaper, 22-page instruction booklet.

-With hundreds of 5 star reviews from fellow crafters on Etsy, these London Wildflower kits are topping our wish list this year.
+With hundreds of 5-star reviews from fellow crafters on Etsy, these London Wildflower kits are topping our wish list this year.
 They come with a soft, non-toxic air dry clay which is similar in texture to kiln-baked clay and is ultra satisfying to work with.
-It comes with tools including a wire cutter to help you sculpt your very own pots, vases, jewellery or sculptures.

 5. Faye Wellon Ceramics Pottery Date Night Box